 About

-It is also a journey taking place on islands, ships and in different cities.
+Coast can take place on islands, ships and in different cities – or in one place.
 We wish to be a platform and a link of support for artists and art workers.
 People meet over time, allowing questions to grow in calm surroundings.
-Founded in 2015 by artist Tanja Sæter.
+Founded and run by artist Tanja Sæter in 2015.
+Coast Contemporary is based in Oslo, Norway.

 Coast aims to present a piece of the contemporary art scene in Norway mixed up with international artists, curators, writers, activists, artist unions, organizations, galleries, museums, institutions and the support system around the arts.
 We wish to share and open up the arts to an international audience and contribute to a stronger artist and art worker economy by making it easier to find your next collaboration.
-All are included in the same way, all are equally important.
+All are included in the same way, all are equally important at the table.

-Since 2017 we have contributed to 340 wonderful collaborations in 12 countries.
+Since the first edition in 2017 we have contributed to 390 wonderful reported collaborations in 12 countries.

 At the core of Coast Contemporary is the realization that people often need more time to establish a connection and a work relationship and that artists are often not included in the arenas where the decisions are made for the next exhibition program.
 Sharing ideas and artistic visions is more important than ever.
 An island or a ship is the perfect and isolated arena for Coast Contemporary to allow people to discover new artists, curators and institutions, the support system, the artist unions, meet, slow down, talk and listen.